Year 6 2025 - 2026

 Welcome Year 6!

-Mr Davies, Mrs Alley, Mrs Mitchell and Mrs Whittaker are excited to welcome you to your new classroom and learning.
+Mr Davies, Mrs Alley and Mrs Whittaker are excited to welcome you to Year 6.
 This year has some exciting topics and experiences in store, and we are looking forward to exploring them together.
 We aim to make your final year at St Mary's a memorable one and hope you do too.

 Our Christian Values

-During the Autumn term, our Christian values are love and compassion.
+During the Summer term, our Christian values are honesty and determination.

 Love of reading

 In Year 6, we love to read and listen to stories which challenge the way we think or tackle difficult life events.
 We feel that this helps us build our empathy and resillience for the wider world.
-With this in mind, we will be reading Once by Morris Gleitzman.
-This book will also help up deepen our understanding of the impact WW2 had on children across Europe.
+With this in mind, we will continue reading Tyger by SF Said.
+A book which views the world from the eyes of a different culture, but with a magical and supernatural element.

 English